 A vigorous kale, called thousand headed because it branches more than other kales.
+These plants get huge--5' tall and equally wide--and some occasionally show perennial tendencies.
+It's been very popular with our customers.
 The many branches and growing points mean that it produces more leaves than other kales, and more sweet flower stalks (like broccolini) in spring.
-It is traditionally used as a forage kale: In Northern Europe, land was precious and winter was long.
-Crops like this (as well as forage beets and forage turnips) were grown to provide a large quantity of green food for cattle and sheep in a small area.
-These plants get huge--5' tall and equally wide--and some occasionally show perennial tendencies.
-We originally got seed from England, and Golden Rule Garden has reselected for good flavor and smooth leaves.
-They grew our seed.
+It was traditionally used by cottagers to provide a lot of green food for livestock on a small piece of land.
+We sourced seed from England, and Ellen at Golden Rule Garden has reselected the strain for good flavor and smooth leaves.
+She grew our seed.